niilolehtonen/miniprojekti/docs/user_manual.md

 With the program, you can save bibtex with a simple form.
-You can retrieve saved books from file.
+You can retrieve saved texts from file.

 First, the program will ask you what you want to do.
-You can answer 'add' to add a new book entry into system.
+You can answer 'add book' to add a new book entry into system.
+You can answer 'add manual' to add a new manual entry into system.
 You can answer 'fetch' to retrieve all entries in bibtex format.
 You can answer 'quit' to quit the program.

-When adding a new book, the system will ask information about it.
-Once you have entered the information, you will be asked again what you want to do.
+When adding a new entry, the system will ask both compulsory and optional information about it.
+Once you have entered the information, the application will either save the details to an sql database, or ask you to re-check the input fields for correct input formats.
+After saving the details, you will be taken back to the main page.

-Once the program has retrieved the information, you will be asked again what you want to do.
+When fetching the entry details, you will be shown the details from the saved entries.